-As soon as I hit US soil in Ocrober 2021 I decided I would send out applications to local urgent cares so that I could get some clinical medicine under my belt.
-The past few years I had been mostly doing consulting work and I didn’t want to run afoul with the medical boards.
+As soon as I hit US soil in October 2021, I decided to send out applications to local urgent cares to get some clinical medicine under my belt.
+In the prior years, I have been doing healthcare consulting work.
 Fortunately, I got a chance to spend 3 months in the urgent care doing clinical medicine and reflecting on what clinical medicine means to me.

-My first email to this urgent care I passed while walking resulted in a job.
-In fact, I didn’t have to do any credentialing work.
 They didn’t care about my medical board investigation or 30-day license suspension.
-They were looking for physicians with urgent care experience to work across their 30+ urgent cares.
+This medical group was looking for physicians with urgent care experience to work across their 30+ urgent cares.

 3 months in the urgent care is enough to give me insight into how medicine has been since I’ve been away.